 Do you have chills yet?
-There are hundreds more out there than just these five haunted houses in Texas.
+There are hundreds more out there than just these five haunted houses in Texas (including these 6 in Austin alone!).
 Some are famous, some are unknown, and some are even listed for sale.
 In Texas, a haunting does not have to be disclosed, only a death by murder or because of the home itself.
 Look and see if any are located near you – if you dare.
 Don’t forget to bring your camera to capture any orbs or spirits that are invisible to the human eye and be respectful of the home’s history and occupants, living or otherwise.
 Happy Halloween!

 Do you have a haunted house in Texas (or somewhere else)?
 Check out Square Foot Photography’s residential services to capture it in all its spooky glory!